On a finite sum of cosecants appearing in various problems: On a finite sums of cosecants

 \subsubsection{Unification of the results on the asymptotic expansion of $S_n(\varphi,a)$ for large $n$}

 The main results obtained in the preceding sections may be summarised as follows \be\notag

 \ee for $n\to\infty$.
-We see that the leading terms in the asymptotics of $S_n(\varphi,a)$ varies depending on the regions of $\varphi$ and $a$ where the sum $S_n(\varphi,a)$ is evaluated.
-This explains why for some values of $\varphi$ and $a$ we only have a monotonic growth with $n$, while for other values of $\varphi$ and $a$ the sum $S_n(\varphi,a)$ becomes sporadically large, see Fig.~\ref{g6hytbhfw}.
-This depends, of course, on the cotangent term, which is the only responsible for such large values, other terms like $O(n\ln n)$ or $O(n)$ being almost negligible (note also that in some cases the term $O(n\ln n)$ is the next leading term, while in other cases the next leading term is $O(n)$).\footnote{Furthermore, the sign of these negligible terms (the sign of each term of the tail) also changes from one region of $\varphi$ and $a$ to another.} In simple terms, as long as the argument of the cosecant stays far away from its poles, the sum grows quite slowly.
-If the argument cannot attempt even its first pole at $\pi$, e.g.~when $\varphi=0$ and $a\in(0,1)$, then the growth of $S_n(\varphi,a)$ is simply monotonic as $O(n\ln n)$, see, e.g., the behaviour of $S_n(0,1)$ and of $S_n(0,\ln2)$ in Fig.~\ref{g6hytbhfw}.
+We see that the leading terms in the asymptotics of $S_n(\varphi,a)$ vary depending on the regions of $\varphi$ and $a$ where the sum $S_n(\varphi,a)$ is evaluated (Table \ref{tr5b56wegd} summarizes the presence of different leading terms as a function of arguments $\varphi$ and $a$).
+This explains why for some values of $\varphi$ and $a$ we only have a monotonic growth with $n$, while for other values of $\varphi$ and $a$ the sum $S_n(\varphi,a)$ becomes sporadically large, the phenomenon that we observed empirically on p.~\pageref{g6hytbhfw}, see Fig.~\ref{g6hytbhfw}.
+This depends, of course, on the cotangent term, which is the only responsible for such large values, other terms like $O(n\ln n)$ or $O(n)$ being almost negligible.\footnote{Furthermore, the sign of these negligible terms (the sign of each term of the tail) also changes from one region of $\varphi$ and $a$ to another.} In simple terms, as long as the argument of the cosecant stays far away from its poles, the sum grows quite slowly.
+If the argument cannot reach even its first pole at $\pi$, e.g.~when $\varphi=0$ and $a\in(0,1)$, then the growth of $S_n(\varphi,a)$ is simply monotonic as $O(n\ln n)$, see, e.g., the behaviour of $S_n(0,1)$ and of $S_n(0,\ln2)$ in Fig.~\ref{g6hytbhfw}.
 In contrast, the more the argument approaches the poles of the cosecant at $\pi n$, $n\in\mathbbm{Z}$, the more the contribution of the cotangent term is important. \footnote{It may also be suspected that the behaviour of this sum has something to do with the irrationality measure of $\pi$, $\mu(\pi)$, which is currently (as of mid-2023) not known and is estimated $\,2\leqslant\mu(\pi)<7.103205334138\,$.}